-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants

-- ACT with writing required - X ACT with writing recommended.
+ACT with writing required

+ACT with writing recommended

 ACT with or without writing accepted

-If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2023 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-- SAT with Essay component required
+SAT with Essay component required

-- SAT with ESSAY component recommended
+SAT with Essay component recommended

-- X SAT with or without ESSAY component accepted
+SAT with or without Essay component accepted

-C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

 SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

-As a validity check on the application essay
+As a validity check on the

+application process

 No college policy as of now

-Not using essay component \boxtimes \boxtimes
+Not using essay component х х

-D. In addition, does your institution use applicants' test scores for academic advising?
-Yes
+C8D In addition, does your institution use applicants' test scores for academic advising?

+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

+Latest date by which SAT Subject Test scores must be received for fall-term admission

+31-Jul-22

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission: July 31 Latest date by which SAT Subject Test scores must be received for fall-term admission: n/a - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):
+$\textbf{C8F} \hspace{0.1in} \text{If necessary, use this space to clarify your test} \hspace{0.1in}$ policies (e.g., if tests are recommended for some

-G. Please indicate which tests your institution uses for placement (e.g., state tests):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests): SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):

-SAT

-ACT

-SAT Subject Tests

-AP \boxtimes

-CLEP

-Institutional Exam \boxtimes

-State Exam (specify)

-Freshman Profile
+C9-C12: Freshman Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2017, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2021, including students who began studies during summer,

-C9.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+- C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2021 who submitted national standardized (SAT/ACT) test scores. - Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores. - Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of - Do not convert SAT scores to ACT scores and vice versa. - · If a student submitted multiple sets of scores for a single test, report this information according to how - If you consider the highest scores from either submission, use the highest combination of scores If you average the scores, use the average to report the scores. - I you average the scores, use the average to report the scores